bitmark-inc/autonomy-docs/MVA.md

 * Price information where is it from, how to validate
     * spotbit service
     * fee estimation service
-* Transitions to higher-level Bitmark or self-soverign services.
+* Transitions to higher-level Bitmark or self-sovereign services.
     * signal versus onion
     * minimum necessary understanding of Tor for container communication
     * what problems might Tor cause